AMRakibulHasan/GANs/README.md

 * After each update of the discriminator parameters truncate their absolute values to no more than a fixed constant c.
 * Replace Adam optimizer with RMSProp.

-**notice⚠️️:** *The RMSProp optimizer is used in the original wgan, the batch_size is set to 64, and the training is 600,000 epochs.
-I have limited funds, set the batch_size to 500, use the Adam optimizer, and train 300epochs.*
+**notice⚠️️:** *The batch_size is set to 64, and the training is 600,000 epochs in the original wgan.
+I have limited funds, so I set the batch_size to 500, and train 250epochs.*

 ## Dataset
 * A dataset of 30,000 face，[CelebA](https://drive.google.com/drive/folders/1YRRaC3LWLHorVhFNJPzVqLrUlA10eLEJ)